CannuJ/fit2099-s1-project/docs/game_engine_changes.md

 - lava tiles
 - spikes on the ground
 - pitfalls
-- telefragging (having something teleport to your location kills you, would have been useful when the player goes to the moon in this game a la DOOM, Quake etc...)
+- telefragging (having something teleport to your location kills you would have been useful when the player goes to the moon in this game a la DOOM, Quake etc...)
-- fall damage
-the list goes on...

 If the action of dying was in `Actor`, killing an actor would be as simple as `actor.kill()`, not relying on calling `hurt(99999)` and waiting for another actor to finish it off.
+`actor.kill()` could be inserted into the `hurt()` or `setHealth()` methods as described above, every time damage is inflicted it checks if `hitPoints <= 0` and if so, kills the actor.